 Raise a toast to The Professor!
 In honor of J. R. R. Tolkien’s birthday, fans across the earth (and middle-earth), raise a toast “to The Professor” on January 3rd.
 In addition to that tradition, we at Heroes and Mortals Radio also run a day long Mythic Event featuring music from the many films, games and […]

-Celebrate the holidays with our stories of the season, fireplace specials, carols and more from December 20th – 25th!
+Celebrate the holidays with stories of the season, fireplace specials, carols, and more from December 21st – 25th!
 Need to air your grievances?
-Do it somewhere else, because at Heroes and Mortals Radio, it’s about celebrating the history, myth, contemporary music and festivities of the yule-time holiday season.
-We have a special week long […]
+Do it elsewhere because at Heroes and Mortals Radio, it’s about celebrating the history, myth, music, and festivities of the yule-time holiday season.
+We have a special week-long block of evening holiday […]

 Celebrate the music of the Star Wars saga!
 The Cantina opens at 9am PST, Thursday December 19th where we’ll be playing the soundtracks to the Star Wars films in story order until about 6pm (because we know most of you will be off to see the premier of The Rise of Skywalker!).

 Celebrate the festive music of the Renaissance Faire: Starting 1pm PST with Meadow Stage then at 4pm PST Caravanserai.